All Products

 aliRtcEngine.on('authInfoWillExpire', () => {

-// If you want to stay in the session, obtain a new token and other data, and then call joinChannel to rejoin the channel.
+// To stay in the session, obtain a new token from your server and then call joinChannel to join the channel again.

 });

 4. (Optional) Set the channel mode.
-The default mode is call mode.
+The default mode is communication mode.
 For more information, see Set the channel mode and user role.

 // Set the channel mode.
-Valid string values: communication (call mode) and interactive_live (interactive mode).
+Valid arguments: communication (the communication mode) and interactive_live (the interactive mode).

 aliRtcEngine.setChannelProfile('interactive_live');

 // Set the user role.
-This setting takes effect only in interactive mode.
+The method is valid only in the interactive mode.

 aliRtcEngine.setClientRole('interactive');